 With the release of ESXi 7.0 Update 2, we have improved the user experience for installing ESXi with just a single USB NIC.
 This enhancement was added by Songtao after mentioning the undesirable behavior.
-A new ESXi kernel boot option called usbBusFullScanOnBootEnabled can be added which removes the need for the workaround mentioned above.
-This new kernel option forces a full bus scan to claim all USB NICs that are attached since USB device claiming is slow compared to PCIe devices.
+A new driver parameter called usbBusFullScanOnBootEnabled has been introduced and can added after the initial installation which removes the need for the workaround mentioned above by editing the local.sh file.
+This new parameter instructs ESXi to perform a full bus scan to claim all USB NICs that are attached since USB device claiming is slow compared to PCIe devices.

 To configure the the parameter for the USB Network Fling, run the following ESXCLI command: